sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 As culture is defined by a set of behaviours, the short term outcomes sought by the ESDC IT Strategy is to create the environment needed to manifest them.
 More specifically, an environment that will produce:

-1) **Reduced IT project sizes**: Lines of business become more aware of the risks in using technology and so reduce their initiative sizes.
+1) **Reduced IT Project Sizes**: Lines of business become more aware of the risks in using technology and so reduce their initiative sizes.
 Advance planning is shifting to iteration and adjusting course using empirical evidence from user feedback.
-2) **Ongoing efforts visible**: Efforts by IT teams are exposed and more visible by all, promoting a general awareness of IT's complexity and amount of efforts needed to solve problems to stakeholders.
+2) **Ongoing Efforts Visible**: Efforts by IT teams are exposed and more visible by all, promoting a general awareness of IT's complexity and amount of efforts needed to solve problems to stakeholders.
-3) **Challenges surfaced**: Challenges between IT teams, especially relating to information flow and toil, are surfaced to allocate time needed to be address them
+3) **Challenges Surfaced**: Challenges between IT teams, especially relating to information flow and toil, are surfaced to allocate time needed to be address them
-4) **Successes surfaced**: Successes of IT teams are surfaced, communicated within and outside IITB, and celebrated
+4) **Successes Surfaced**: Successes of IT teams within and outside of IITB are discovered, communicated and celebrated
 5) **Knowledge Shared**: Teams shift from requiring specialists to requiring [t-shaped skills](https://en.wikipedia.org/wiki/T-shaped_skills).
 Knowledge is easily discoverable and consumable
 6) **Increased User Feedback**: Measurements are build within products and used to inform technical decisions.
 Quality starts getting validated by end users instead of proxies.
-7) **Reduced toil**: Toil is addressed using automation and process re-engineering, allowing teams to focus on more meaningful work.
+7) **Reduced Toil**: Toil is addressed using automation and process re-engineering, allowing teams to focus on more meaningful work.

 ### Medium Term Outcomes

 The above short term outcomes are expected to lead to the following medium term ones.

 <!--markdownlint-disable MD029 MD036-->
-**1) Business Problem solving includes technology consideration**
+**1) Business problem solving includes technology consideration**

 Lines of business start engaging more and more IT teams to help them _solve business problems_.
 This involves: